jcwatts2/test-docs/README.md

 To edit the pages and diagrams locally and preview the results as you work, the project uses [Gradle]() to launch a couple of Docker containers:  Mkdocs serve instance and PlantUML diagram server.
-The Mkdocs serve instance uses the PlantUML server to create SVG's from PlantUML files
+The Mkdocs serve instance uses the PlantUML server to create SVG's from PlantUML files.
+The following diagrams shows how this works:

 ### Starting